 There's so much activity during product development, yet management still needs to be updated.
-We more than understand—we've added powerful reporting capabilities in Surround SCM to help you.
+We more than understand—Surround SCM includes powerful reporting capabilities to help you.
 Start with reusable filters to cut through the clutter and find the valuable stuff.
 Then choose from a variety of detail, history, trend, and differences reports.
-Our RDMBS is also well-documented, so you can use other reporting tools if needed.
+The RDBMS is also well-documented, so you can use other reporting tools if needed.

 "After conducting a long-term cost of ownership analysis, Surround SCM offered us the best ROI for the investment.
 It gives us a complete set of capabilities that meets our product development requirements."

 Thomas Petzold, Siemens AG Oil and Gas Division